tegonal/minimalist/README.md

 </code-arb-1>

-For a few `arb` definitions we provide predefined `ArgsSourceProvider`s.
+For some `arb` and a few `ordered` definitions we provide predefined `ArgsSourceProvider`s.
 Following an example:

 <code-predefined-1>